wusai2333/trib/doc/lab2.md

 In addition to normal errors, it might also return IO errors if the implementation needs to communicate to a remote part.
-Returning a nil error means that the call is successfully executed; returning a non-nill error means that the call might be executed or not.
+Returning a nil error means that the call is successfully executed; returning a non-nil error means that the call might be succefully executed or not.

 ## Entry Functions

+You can find these entry functions in `lab2.go` file under `triblab` repo:

 ```
 func NewFront(backs []string) trib.Server